 Tap water

 It all depends on where you live.
-In some regions, tap water is naturally soft and makes a perfectly acceptable tea.
+In some regions, tap water is naturally soft and makes perfectly acceptable tea.
 In others, it is so hard that it ruins any tea.
 If your kettle gets covered in limescale in a few days, your tea suffers too.

 Mineral water

-To be avoided for tea.
-Mineral waters (such as Hépar, Contrex, Vittel) are too rich in minerals to allow Pu'er to express itself.
+Avoid for tea.
+Mineral waters (like Hépar, Contrex, Vittel) are too rich in minerals for Pu'er to express itself.
 They are suitable for hydration, not for infusion.

-Temperature: boiling or nearly so
+Temperature: boiling or almost

 | Type of Pu'er | Temperature | Why |